Center for Environmental and Life Sciences (CELS)

 - Help maintain a critical mass of life sciences research in NJ; and

-- Promote interdisciplinary research, collaboration, flexibility, and industry participation in a manner that will leverage R&D, stimulate the pipeline to industry and grow new business incubators.
+- Promote interdisciplinary research, collaboration, flexibility, and industry participation in a manner that leverages R&D, stimulate the pipeline to industry and grow new business incubators.

 Critical to New Jersey’s Environment